 1. Mountain Valley Spring Water

-The story: This Arkansas-sourced spring water has been quenching thirsts since 1871 and has been a favorite of everyone from presidents like Coolidge and Eisenhower to Elvis Presley to Secretariat, who stands alone as both the first horse to take home a Triple Crown and first to have an opinion on water flavors.
-It takes 3,500 years for rain water to make it's way to the aquifer (geez, that rain water sure does take its time) and its naturally high pH supposedly works well to neutralize highly acidic food.
+The story: This Arkansas-sourced spring water has been quenching thirsts since 1871 and has been a favorite of everyone from presidents Coolidge and Eisenhower to Elvis Presley to Secretariat, who stands alone as both the first horse to take home a Triple Crown and first to have an opinion on water flavors.
+It takes 3,500 years for rain water to make its way to the aquifer and its naturally high pH supposedly works well to neutralize highly acidic food.

 Tasting notes: Sweet flavors.
 Incredibly high drinkability.
 Rejuvenating.
 Buttermilk flavors, but not so sour.
 Tastes like it's been filtered through a geological treasure.
 Rich and luxurious mouthfeel.